NomicFoundation/hardhat-website/src/content/plugin-development/index.md

 A plugin can define:

-- Type extensions: which allow you to add extend the types of Hardhat's built-in types.
-For example, adding your custom fields to the `HardhatUserConfig` type.
+- **Type Extensions** allow you to extend Hardhat's built-in types.
+For example, you can add custom fields to the `HardhatUserConfig` type.

-- Hook Handlers: which are functions to customize different parts of the the behavior of Hardhat.
-We call each of the parts extensibility points a Hook.
+- **Hook Handlers** are functions that customize different parts of Hardhat's behavior.
+Each extensibility point is called a Hook.

-- Tasks: which are exposed in the CLI and can be run with `npx hardhat <task>`.
+- **Hardhat Tasks** are exposed in the CLI and can be run with `npx hardhat <task>`.

-- Global options: which are exposed in the CLI and can be used with `--<option>`.
-When you you define a global option, their value is available everywhere (hook handlers, tasks, tests, etc.).
+- **Global Options** are exposed in the CLI and can be used with `--<option>`.
+When you define a Global Option, its value is available everywhere (Hook Handlers, Hardhat Tasks, tests, etc.).

-- Dependencies: which are other plugins that this plugin depends on.
-Hardhat guarantees that the dependencies are loaded before the plugin itself.
+- **Dependencies** specify other plugins that this plugin depends on.
+Hardhat guarantees that dependencies are loaded before the plugin itself.

 ## Get started

-To build your first plugin, follow [this tutorial](./tutorial/setup.md).
+Ready to build your first plugin?
+The [tutorial](./tutorial/setup.md) walks you through creating a complete plugin from scratch, covering project setup, defining hooks, adding tasks, and testing your plugin.